 Many people want to know if aggravated assault charges can be dropped.
 The only way they could be dropped is if the prosecution can’t prove that the accused was not acting in self-defense.
-If they have proof that the accused was not acting in self-defense, then you they will most likely be charged.
+If they prove that the accused was not acting in self-defense, you will most likely be charged.

 Aggravated Assault Vs Simple Assault

 Many people ask, “What are the different types of assault?”
 In Pennsylvania, there are two types of assaults, simple and aggravated.
 When someone learns that there are two different types of assault, they usually ask, “What is the difference between assault and aggravated assault?”
 Simple assault is when someone uses physical actions or words to threaten someone with bodily harm.
-An example of simple assault would be if someone said they were gonna to hit another person or they shook their fist in a threatening way at another person.
-Simple assault can also be when someone attempts to hurt someone but doesn’t make any contact with the other person.
+An example of simple assault would be if someone said they were going to hit another person or shake their fist in a threatening way.
+Simple assault can also be when someone attempts to hurt someone but doesn’t contact the other person.
 Simple assault is a misdemeanor charge, with prison time of up to two to five years and fines ranging from $5,000 to $10,000.

 Aggravated assault is when someone knowingly or intentionally (and even attempts) to cause bodily harm to someone else.
 An example would be punching someone in the face.
-Aggravated assault are felony charges in Pennsylvania, with the charges going from a 2nd-degree to a 1st-degree felony when you cause bodily harm to firefighter, sheriff, district attorney, or person who works for the government or is a public servant.
+Aggravated assault is felony charges in Pennsylvania, with the charges going from a 2nd-degree to a 1st-degree felony when you cause bodily harm to a firefighter, sheriff, district attorney person who works for the government or is a public servant.
 Prison time for aggravated can be anywhere from five to 20 years, with a fine of up to $25,000.
 So the difference is that aggravated assault is worse than simple assault.

 Is Battery Worse Than Assault?